This is a simple stripped back basic template that I’d use for every email I send.

 Rémi Parmentier has written a really great article about which doctype should you use in HTML emails.
 If you want to know more I’d strongly recommend reading that.

-<html> tag defines the document as HTML format, however if the files is saves as
+<html> tag defines the document as HTML format, however if the file is saved as

 .html then this is assumed anyway so it’s not really needed.
 However what is needed are the attributes set on in.